semver/semver/semver.md

 1. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
 Identifiers MUST NOT be empty.
-Build metadata MUST be ignored when determining version precedence.
-Thus two versions that differ only in the build metadata, have the same precedence.
-Examples: 1.0.0-alpha+001, 1.0.0+20130313144700, 1.0.0-beta+exp.sha.5114f85.
+Build metadata SHOULD be considered when determining version precedence.
+Versions with metadata have a *higher* precedence than the associated normal or pre-release version.

 1. Precedence refers to how versions are compared to each other when ordered.
-Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).
+Precedence MUST be calculated by separating the version into major, minor, patch, pre-release, and metadata identifiers in that order.
 Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, and patch versions are always compared numerically.
 Example: 1.0.0 < 2.0.0 < 2.1.0 < 2.1.1.
-When major, minor, and patch are equal, a pre-release version has lower precedence than a normal version.
+When major, minor, and patch are equal, a pre-release version has *lower* precedence than a normal version.
 Example: 1.0.0-alpha < 1.0.0.
 Precedence for two pre-release versions with the same major, minor, and patch version MUST be determined by comparing each dot separated identifier from left to right until a difference is found as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in ASCII sort order.
 Numeric identifiers always have lower precedence than non-numeric identifiers.
-A larger set of pre-release fields has a higher precedence than a smaller set, if all of the preceding identifiers are equal.
+A larger sequence of pre-release fields has a higher precedence than a sequence which is a strict prefix of that that sequence.
 Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-alpha.beta < 1.0.0-beta <
 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.
+When major, minor, patch, and pre-release identifiers are equal, a version with metadata has a *higher* precedence than a normal or pre-release version.
+Example:
+1.0.0-alpha < 1.0.0-alpha+dev.1 < 1.0.0 < 1.0.0+dev.1.
+Precedence for two metadata
+versions with the same major, minor, patch, and pre-release version SHOULD be determined by comparing the metadata identifiers in the same way as pre-release
+identifiers: one dot separated identifier at a time from left to right, identifiers consisting entirely of digits being compared numerically, non-numerical identifiers compared lexically in ASCII sort order, numerical identifiers having a lower precedence than non-numerical identifiers, and any sequence of metadata identifiers having a higher precedence than a proper prefix of that sequence.
+Example: 1.0.0 < 1.0.0+dev < 1.0.0+dev.1 < 1.0.0+dev.nightly < 1.0.0+nightly <
+1.0.0+nightly.2 < 1.0.0+nightly.11 < 1.0.0+stable.1.

-Backus–Naur Form Grammar for Valid SemVer Versions
+BackusâNaur Form Grammar for Valid SemVer Versions
 --------------------------------------------------

     <valid semver> ::= <version core>